nuagenetworks/vspkdoc/_sources/v6/nuvlan.rst.txt

 - ``status``: Status of the VLAN.

+- ``mtu``: Port MTU (Maximum Transmission Unit) :  The size in octets of the largest protocol data unit (PDU) that the layer can pass on.
+The default value is normally 1500 octets for Ethernet v2 and can go up to 9198 for Jumbo Frames.

 - ``duc_vlan``: When set to true, this specifies that this VLAN instance serves as an underlay connection endpoint on an NSG-UBR gateway.

+- ``owner``: Identifies the user that has created this object.

 - ``external_id``: External object ID.
 Used for integration with third party systems